EngBaz/Interactive-PDF-Chatbot/README.md

 # Q&A Conversational Agent

-This end-to-end project presents an example of a Q&A for extracting information from an PDF document.
+This end-to-end project presents an example of a Q&A chatbot for extracting information from an PDF document.
 To run this project, follow the below steps.

 1. Create a virtual enviromnent
     ```console